Joint Tenancy vs Tenancy-in-Common Singapore 2026 | Nexus

 \ Part of: The Complete Singapore Mortgage Guide 2026 — 22-section pillar covering TDSR, MSR, MAS 4% stress, HFE, HDB and private routes, decoupling, refinancing, SSD and CPF on sale.\

-\ \
+\

 Dan Ler — Mortgage Advisor, Nexus Mortgage SG

-About the author — Dan Ler is a Mortgage Advisor at Nexus Mortgage SG, an independent Singapore brokerage that works with 16+ MAS-regulated lenders.
+About the author — Dan Ler has advised on Singapore home loans since 2017 at Nexus Mortgage SG, an independent brokerage comparing 16+ MAS-regulated lenders.
 Nexus has facilitated 500+ home loans across HDB, EC, private condo and landed property segments.
 Banks pay Nexus on disbursement, so there is no cost to the borrower.

 Nexus Mortgage SG is an independent Singapore mortgage advisory.
 This article is general information, not legal or tax advice — the structures and clawback positions described are operational tax law and decoupling is a multi-party legal transaction requiring conveyancing counsel.
 Always engage a qualified conveyancing lawyer before signing any title-change paperwork or 99/1 ownership structure.
 IRAS audit risk on the 99-1 fresh-purchase abuse pattern is real and has no statutory time limit; treat the legality bar as “documented legitimate purpose” not “the ratio is technically allowed”.
 Sources: IRAS ABSD, IRAS BSD, IRAS SSD, MAS Notice 645 (TDSR), CPF Home Ownership.